Ib Benoh: Living in Rome and first solo exhibition

 Ib Benoh in his Rome studio, 1974.

 In 1973, Benoh finally fulfilled his lifelong dream of studying in Rome at the Academy of Fine Arts, where he studied under artist and professor Marcello Avenali.

 While living in Rome for the next four years, Benoh produced paintings reminiscent of his joyful childhood, influenced by North African heritage and African light and colors.
 He exhibited these brightly contrasting works in his first solo show held in Rome.

-During this prolific time, Benoh painted at his studio and frequented the local social hot spots to draw daily at the cafes and restaurants, sharing communal tables with other creatives, including painters, sculptors, filmmakers, and poets.
+During this period, Benoh painted at his studio and visited local cafes and restaurants to draw daily, sharing tables with oter artists, including painters, sculptors, filmmakers, and poets.

 In his final year in Rome, Benoh published "L'Arte Infantile," his thesis, expanding on his affinity for the early stages of creative development from scribbling to the interruption of academic shaping.